“We are all in this together!”

 “Allied” members shall be in a business affiliated with the hospitality industry in Hawai`i.
 Allied members shall have the rights and privileges of Active and Special Active members, but shall not have the right to vote or to hold any office in the Association except that an Allied member may hold the office of Treasurer.
 Other individuals in a company already represented in HLTA may apply for membership using the Secondary Allied form.
 Dues are lower for this category.

 An Associate member shall be any person who has been a lodging manager but who has retired from the lodging business or any person who has been a representative for a member Allied company, but who has retired from the workforce.
 Associate Members shall not have the right to vote or to hold any office in the Association and shall pay the same dues as a Special Active and Sole Practitioner.

 The Board of Directors may invite as special members those persons who render a service to the Lodging industry or to other visitor industry organizations that the Board of Director deems vital to the advancement of the Hawai‘i Lodging & Tourism Association.
 Special members shall have all the rights and privileges of associate members, but cannot vote or hold office, and shall not be required to pay fees.
 Such membership shall remain in effect only so long as the person remains active in the field from which he was chosen.

 Lodgings under construction.
 Entitled to all privileges of Active Members.

 Sole Practitioner members shall be persons active in the management of a group or chain or lodging properties wholly or partly engaged in business in the State of Hawaii or is active in the lodging business outside the State of Hawaii.
-Sole Practitioner members shall have the right to hold office and vote under the circumstances set forth in Section I of Article XI hereof and shall pay the same dues as Associate & Special Active members.
+Sole Practitioner members shall have the right to hold office and vote.
+Sole Practitioner dues are $250 annually as of January 1, 2018.

-For more information about membership, contact Dean Nakasone, Vice President, at (808) 923-0407 or at email@example.com.
+For more information about membership, contact Director of Membership & Special Projects Ashley Yonamine, at (808) 923-0407 or at email@example.com.